iszczesniak/cpp/references/index.md

-In languages like Java or C#, references are pointers with shared-ownership semantics (i.e., a reference can be copied, and the object exists as long as at least one reference exists), and with the object-member selection syntax.
+In languages like Java or C#, references are pointers with shared-ownership semantics (i.e., a reference can be copied, and the object exists as long as at least one reference exists), and with the object member selection syntax.
 In these languages references must exist at run-time.

 As an example that references are optimized out at compile-time, there